Mason Greenwood, Emile Smith Rowe named in England U21 squad for European Championship group stage

 Mason Greenwood and Callum Hudson-Odoi have been named in the England U21 squad for the group stage of this year's European Championship, while there is a first call-up for Emile Smith Rowe.

-England boss Aidy Boothroyd has announced his 23-man squad to face Portugal, Croatia and Switzerland in Group D of the tournament, which takes place from March 24-31.
+England boss Aidy Boothroyd has announced his 23-man squad to face Portugal, Croatia and Switzerland in Group D, with the first stage of the tournament taking place from March 24-31.

-Due to the coronavirus pandemic, the knockout stage of the competition will then be held from May 31 with the final in Ljubljana (Slovenia) on June 6.
+Due to the coronavirus pandemic, the knockout phase will then be held from May 31 with the final in Ljubljana (Slovenia) on June 6.
 Boothroyd will be able to name a new squad if England qualify from their group.

-Manchester United's Greenwood has only scored once in his past 25 games, while Hudson-Odoi has struggled for consistency under new Chelsea boss Thomas Tuchel.
+Manchester United's Greenwood and Chelsea's Hudson-Odoi, who have both represented England's senior side, are joined in the squad by Smith Rowe and his Arsenal team-mate Eddie Nketiah.

-As well as Arsenal's Smith Rowe, there are first call-ups for on-loan Cheltenham goalkeeper Josh Griffiths and PSV forward Noni Madueke.
-Uncapped Tottenham defender Japhet Tanganga is also selected.
+Liverpool midfielder Curtis Jones is included along with uncapped Tottenham defender Japhet Tanganga.
+On-loan Cheltenham goalkeeper Josh Griffiths and PSV forward Noni Madueke have received maiden call-ups.

 Trending